ShyanJMC/ProyectoInvierno-OLD/README.md

 # ProyectoInvierno
-Personal project for docker's containers, a custom Arch Linux and a custom shell. <br /><br />
+This is personal project for docker's containers, a custom Arch Linux and a custom shell. <br /><br />
 The objetive of this is create a personal, and distro independent, environment. <br /><br />
 To keep a minimal of quality, I created and tested all my programs using the gcc's arguments; -Wall -Werror <br />
+Some warnings (like unused variables) are ignored by obviously reasons.<br />
 <br />

 #### Wiki and all information;